 Faculty of Music

-No amount of practice can replicate the heart-pounding elation and hands-on experience of live performance.
-Trinity Laban's music students have countless opportunities including:
+Trinity Laban’s music students have countless opportunities including:

 - Regular orchestral, choral and musical theatre performances